tommysullivan/ts-injector/readme.md

 #### Run Locally

+    Prerequisite: node.js 5.0 or above

-After cloning this repository, and ensuring you have installed 'npm' on your system:
+After cloning this repository, from the root directory:

     npm install
     npm test